fau-fahimipour-lab/biocomplexity-2023/Homework-03-companion.md

 ## Grab the adjacency matrix, we will need this later...
 A = as.matrix(get.adjacency(G))

+## Also remember that the number of rows in the adjacency is equal to the number of nodes
+nrow(A)

+## Further remember that the total number of 1s in the adjacency equals the number of links
+sum(A)

 ## Set the layout for the graph plot
 myLayout = layout_with_fr(G)